-The following overall speed limits shall apply:
+The following overall speed limits shall

-- (Å) Å 25 mph nighttime speed limit from 1/2 hour after sunset until 1/2 hour before sunrise on all days of the year - (B) A 30 mph limit from 1/2 hour before sunrise to 1/2 hour after sunset on Sats and Suns from the Sat preceding Memorial Day to the Sun preceding Labor Day inclusive and on Memorial Day, Independence Day and Labor Day. - (C) 45 mph limit from 1/2 hour before sunrise to 1/2 hour after sunset, Mon through Fri, inclusive, during all seasons, and on Sats. and Suns from the Sat following Labor Day to th.e Fri preceding Memorial Day, inclusive.
-No person shall operate a motor- boat in excess of Slow-No-Wake: (A) When passing marinas, yacht clubs, anchorages and docks, boat launches and congested areas. - (B) Within the following specific areas: - (1) The area between the Saybrook breakwaters bounded northerly by the Saybrook inner light and bounded southerly by the Saybrook outer light in Old Saybrook; - (2) The area bounded northerly by navigation aid Connecticut River light #15 and bounded southerly by the southern most point of Saybrook Point in Old Saybrook; - (3) The area bounded northerly by navigation aid Connecticut River Red Nun #20 and bounded southerly by the railroad bascule bridge in Old Saybrook: - (4) The area bounded northerly by a point 800 feet upstream from the East Haddam Bridge and bounded southerly by a point 1,500 feet downstream from the East Haddam Bridge; - (5) The area bounded northerly by a point 500 feet downstream from the highway bridge in Middletown and bounded southerly by navigation aid Connecticut River light #87; - (6) The area bounded northerly by the navigation aid Connecticut River light #113 and bounded southerly by the water tower on property now or formerly known as the Connecticut Foundry in Rocky Hill;
+(A) A 25 mph nighttime speed limit from 1/2 hour after sunset until 1/2 hour before sunrise on all days of the

+- (B) A 30 mph limit from 1/2 hour before sunrise to 1/2 hour after sunset on Sats and Suns from the Sat preceding Memorial Day to the Sun preceding Labor Day inclusive and on Memorial Day, Independence Day and Labor - (C) 45 mph limit from 1/2 hour before sunrise to 1/2 hour after sunset, Mon through Fri, inclusive, during all seasons, and on Sats. and Suns from the Sat following Labor Day to th.e Fri preceding Memorial Day, inclusive.
+No person shall operate a motor-boat in excess of Slow-No-Wake: (A) When passing marinas, yacht clubs, anchorages and docks, boat launches and congested areas. - (B) Within the following specific areas: (1) The area between the Saybrook breakwaters bounded northerly by the Saybrook inner light and bounded southerly by the Saybrook outer light in Old Saybrook; - (2) The area bounded northerly by navigation aid Connecticut River light #15 and bounded southerly by the southern most point of Saybrook Point in Old Saybrook; - (3) The area bounded northerly by navigation aid Connecticut River Red Nun #20 and bounded southerly by the railroad bascule bridge in Old